 [23] on single tumour-normal pairs.
 This allowed us to exploit the sensitivity of Mutect2 with the joint calling capability of Platypus.
 The following filtering criteria were used to call somatic variants in WES samples: i) only variants with Platypus filter PASS, alleleBias, Q20, QD, SC and HapScore were kept, ii) minimum coverage and genotype quality of 10 was required iii) variants in segmental duplicated regions and centromeric regions were removed, iv) minimum of 3 reads covering the variant in at least one of the tumour samples per patient were considered, v) 0 number of reads covering the variant in the germline sample, and vi) genotype of the 0/0 in the germline sample.
 Only somatic alterations and indels with a Variant Allele Frequency (VAF) >5% were considered.
 Somatic variants were annotated both with CAVA [24] and VEP [25].
 SNV calling on the targeted capture samples was performed using Platypus in genotyping mode.
 Somatic SNVs with minimum genotype quality of 10, minimum coverage of 300 and identified by a minimum of 10 reads were considered for further analysis.
 Somatic mutations that failed the validation in all samples per patient were removed otherwise VAF is indicated as NA in the failed sample.
-Variant allele frequencies of TES and WES data are available from Tables SX and SX.
+All somatic mutation calls from TES and WES panels are available in VCF files as Supplementary Data.

 Driver genes: the complete set of SNVs was compared to a list of known putative driver genes in glioblastoma from ref [8].